 "When the Supreme Court was established in 1789, the first members came from among the ranks of the Founding Fathers and were almost uniformly Protestant...
 Following the retirement of John Paul Stevens in June 2010, the Court had an entirely non-Protestant composition for the first time in its history...
 In May 2009, President Barack Obama nominated a Catholic woman, Sonia Sotomayor, to replace retiring Justice David Souter.
 Her confirmation raised the number of Catholics on the Court to six, compared to three non-Catholics (all Jewish).
-With Antonin Scalia's death in February 2016, the number of Catholic Justices went back to five."8As we've already examined, the 8th Head that was wounded to death and raised back to life, represents the papacy.
-Thus, at some point, the papacy (8th Head) replaces Freemasonry (7th Head) as the dominant political power.
+With Antonin Scalia's death in February 2016, the number of Catholic Justices went back to five."8As we've already examined, the 8th Head that was wounded to death and raised back to life, represents the papacy who rules because the 7th Head mimics it or enacts its laws.
+Thus, at some point, the papacy (8th Head) influences Freemasonry (7th Head) to such a point as it becomes the dominant political power again.
 If indeed Fremasonry is in a decline, then the time period of the 8th Head is imminent.

-However, another twist should be considered.
-Prophecies depict an unusual situation during this time period where there are two great powers that work together (Revelation 13).
+Prophecies depict this unusual situation during this time period where there are two great powers that work together (Revelation 13).
 This transition then, would not be a result of political take-over and conflict between the two powers, but more of a willing handing over of power or a setting up of the power of one by the other.
-In that case, the 8th head would become part of the 7th time period as it is propped up by the still-powerful 7th head.
+The 8th head would become part of the 7th time period as it is propped up by the still-powerful 7th head.

 For example, the Earth Beast of Revelation 13 (representing Freemasonry at work in the protestant USA - 7th Head) ends up promoting the Sea Beast (the papacy - 4th and 8th Head).
 It does miracles (Rev. 13:13), causing people to worship the Sea Beast (papacy), and it creates an image of the beast (a similar system of a church-state union).
 Elsewhere depicted as the False Prophet, this same entity (Freemasonry at work in the protestant USA) works miracles (Rev. 19:20) through spiritualism (Rev. 16:13-14).
 A prophet is someone who speaks for God.
 A false prophet is someone who falsely claims to be speaking for God.
 The Earth Beast is described as having two horns like a lamb (appearing Christlike), but speaking like a dragon (Satan) (Rev. 13:11).
 The USA claims to be speaking for God, but ends up really promoting the law of the papacy, and prepares the way for the papacy to become politically dominant again.